 - Issuance of Letter of Good Standing for medical and health professionals.

-The BMHC reports to the General Council Body through the Executive Committee.
-The Governing Council is the highest policy-making body.
+The BMHC reports to the General Body through the Executive Committee.
+The General Body is the highest policy-making body.
 The Executive Committee guides and supports the BMHC in the development of standards, guidelines and strategies.
 The day-to-day management and enforcement of the regulatory provisions are administered by the Registrar who is the Head of the BMHC.

 - Design and develop regulatory strategies that are in line with the changing times.